Paleo Pumpkin Pancakes with Maple Ginger Syrup

 Watch the video and learn how to make paleo pumpkin pancakes:

 My Classic Paleo Pancake recipe has been a reader favorite from the moment I uploaded it.
+Same with my Paleo Chocolate Waffle recipe.
 I know it’s a bit more work to use three different gluten-free, paleo-friendly flours, but the end result is totally worth it.
 Well, that is if you like light, fluffy, could-be-mistaken-for-traditional kinda pancakes.

 Today’s paleo pumpkin pancakes recipe is a riff on that recipe.
 The proportions are almost the same, but to make it more seasonally appropriate I’ve added pumpkin puree and pumpkin spice mix.
 If you don’t have pumpkin spice mix, I highly recommend grabbing some.
 I literally go through one bottle every season and it makes your life much easier.
 But if you don’t have any, I’ve listed a conversion in the recipe below.